keen/keen-analysis.js/README.md

     /*
       Optional
     */
-    debug: true // see the details of each query in your console })
+    debug: true, // see the details of each query in your console
+    onOutOfTimeframeRange: () => {}, // load more data from API or ignore
+  })
   .then(localQueryResponseJSON => {
     // handle results